Mom’s Best Zucchini Omelet

-- Add chopped zucchini and saute zucchini for a few minutes until the zucchini is cooked and softened, stirring occasionally about 5 minutes.
+- Add chopped zucchini and parsley, and cover with a lid.
+Sauté zucchini for a few minutes until the zucchini is cooked and softened, stirring occasionally about 5 to 8 minutes.
 Season with salt and pepper to taste.
 Remove from heat.
 Set aside to cool for a few minutes.

 - Meanwhile, lightly scramble 3 eggs in a mixing bowl.
 Transfer the zucchini into the eggs, add the grated cheeses and stir until well combined.

 - Using the same skillet (and no need to clean it), heat on medium heat, and add the additional tablespoon of olive oil.
 When the oil is hot, gently pour in the egg and zucchini mixture and lower the heat to low.
-Gently shake the skillet to make sure the omelet isn't sticking to the bottom.
+Simmer on low heat, and gently shake the skillet to make sure the omelet isn't sticking to the bottom.
 Simmer on lowest heat for 2 to 3 minutes, or more if needed (it's a thicker omelet).

-- Then use a small plate, one that is about the same size of the skillet and turn it over and on top of the omelet, hold your hand on top of the plate and carefully flip over the omelet onto the plate.
-Then slide the omelet back into the skillet to finish cooking, additional 2 to 3 minutes.
+- Next, use a dinner plate, one that is about the same size of the skillet and turn it over and place it on top of the omelet.
+Hold your hand on top of the plate and carefully flip over the omelet onto the plate.
+Then slide the omelet back into the skillet.
+Turn the heat on, and continue to finish cooking the omelet for additional 2 to 3 minutes.

 - Remove and cut into pieces and serve.